smebad/DSA/Sum Numbers Recursive/readme.md

 # Sum Numbers Recursive

 ## Problem Description
 The problem is to write a function, `sum_numbers_recursive`, that takes in an array of numbers and returns the sum of all the numbers in the array.
 The solution must be implemented **recursively**.
-All elements in the input array are guaranteed to be integers
+All elements in the input array are guaranteed to be integers.

 ---